Grounding Gaps in Language Model Generations: Gaps in Generating Grounding Acts

 \subsection{Error Analysis}

-We performed qualitative analyses to develop an in-depth understanding of why LM generations fail to leverage grounding acts.
+We performed qualitative analyses to develop an in-depth understanding of how LM generations fail to incorporate grounding acts.
 First, we performed inductive coding to produce a set of frequent errors.
 An annotator (one of the authors) read a random sample of 160 instances where a human uses a grounding act, while the simulated supporter does not.
-Relevant turns were examined together with the previous turn for context.
+Relevant turns were examined together with the previous turn for context (details in Appdx. \ref{error_analysis_appdx}).

-We developed a taxonomy of five error types based on the notes about emerging reasons why human used grounding acts, with each error type corresponding to a specific use of a grounding act (described in Appendix, Table \ref{tab:qual}).
-Two authors then independently annotated the sentences, indicating whether any of the five error categories is present.
-We found a substantial inter-rater agreement between the two annotators (Cohen's $\kappa=0.77$).
-The labels from the two annotators were then aggregated such that an error category label is assigned if both of the annotators assigned it.
-Overall, 82.5\% of examples from the sampled set were assigned to one of the categories.